justinliu6165/mars-robot-challenge/README.md

 - The maximum value for any coordinate is 50.
 - If robot moves off the grid, then it becomes LOST.

 Sample input and output shown below.

-Assumptions made:

-- The input will be inserted as one string with line breaks `/n`.
-Double to divide each robot's instructions.
+This input is read from the file `./sampleInput.txt` file.

 ```
 Sample Input